jbnetcat/Bash-Guide/Bash-Guide.md

 ﻿### Introduction
-The acronym **BASH** stands for: *Bourne Again Shell,* which is a *command interpreter* based on its predecessor, the *Bourne* shell.
+The <a id="top">acronym</a> **BASH** stands for: *Bourne Again Shell,* which is a *command interpreter* based on its predecessor, the *Bourne* shell.
 This environment allows you to interact with your OS via commands, and normally runs inside your terminal, but you can also run a Bash/Shell script as a standalone executable.
 This guide covers some very useful Bash commands for WhiteHatters.

 ### Quick Guide References
 <table style="width:65%">